DSACMS/ospo-guide/content/outbound/gen-ai-policy.md

 - Touch more than X files at a time
 - Contain more than Y commits
 - Change core system files such as …
-- Are untested / don’t pass our test suite / don’t pass our linters / don’t follow styleguide
+- Are untested / don’t pass our test suite / don’t pass our linters / don’t follow style guide

 - [ ] Generated AI was used in this contribution

 If checked, please provide an explanation on how AI was used in the development of this pull request:

+- Description: _Include a high level description of Gen AI utilization_
+- Type of assistance: _Code generation, documentation, debugging, testing, refactoring, etc._
+- Scope of usage: _Which files, functions, or sections were AI-assisted_
+- Tool(s) used: _Name of the AI system(s) employed (e.g., GitHub Copilot, ChatGPT, etc.)_
+- Level of modification: _Whether AI-generated content was used as-is, modified, or used as inspiration_

 ### Example 2: Repositories not accepting AI-generated pull requests
 We don’t accept PRs that: